virtualitems/tshex-cli/docs/library-structure.md

     users --> domain["domain/"]
 ```

-`example-ports.ts` is the root communication surface of the context.
+`example-ports.ts` is an example module in the root communication surface of
+the context.
 `domain/` contains capabilities and rules. `application/` contains processes.
-`adapters/` contains boundary implementations.
+`adapters/` contains integrations that wrap third-party libraries or context
+ports.

+Context root `.ts` files belong to the boundary surface of the context.
+Each
+one is expected to be a module that defines one or more context ports.

 #### Domain